lupyuen/tcc-riscv32-wasm/README.md

 TODO: Do we need all of them?
 Maybe we run in a Web Browser and see what crashes?
 [Similar to this](https://lupyuen.github.io/articles/lvgl3)

-# Test TCC in a Web Browser
+# Test the TCC WebAssembly with NodeJS

 We link our Compiled WebAssembly `tcc.o` with our Zig App: [zig/tcc-wasm.zig](zig/tcc-wasm.zig)